‘Real-World Literacy’ is our document outlining and explaining our unique approach to teaching writing.

 Purpose Of This Writing Curriculum

-Real Word is a pedagogical approach to literacy.
+Real World is a pedagogical approach to literacy.
 It is based on the recognition that what is offered to all children in school must be culturally relevant and meaningful to them if they are to learn well.
-Real Word Literacy calls attention to the importance of children’s lives outside the classroom as valued and legitimate sources of knowledge.
+Real World Literacy calls attention to the importance of children’s lives outside the classroom as valued and legitimate sources of knowledge.
 When these experiences are acknowledged and celebrated as valuable subjects for writing in school, it is our belief that children will be motivated to engage with every aspect of the writing process, writing in their own voice about what concerns, interests or inspires them, finding a form or a genre which serves their purposes, and understanding that attention to grammar and transcription is essential for the communication of meaning.
 This kind of writing has the important social function of helping children position themselves with regard to the outside world in both the texts they produce and the texts they receive.

 To meet this challenge we propose four interrelated practices.
 We begin with teaching genre through Talk-For-Writing (in lower Key Stage 2) or Genre-Booklets.
 Both provide an excellent way of socialising learners into the communicative writing activities in which they are expected to become competent.
 Alongside our Genre-Booklets, Functional Grammar Lessons give learners explicit instruction in the various linguistic resources they can use to make their meaning clear.
 Genre & Writing Study provide the means of engaging children in critical analysis of both genre and the writing process.
 The knowledge and skills developed in these learning opportunities form the basis of Process Writing, which is the central part of the curriculum.
 Here, learners are encouraged to take the lead in their own learning.
 They are given the freedom to make their own personal writing choices, utilise their new understandings of genre and grammar, and create new contexts for self-expression and connecting with others via the publication of their own authentic pieces.
-Real-Word Literacy is influenced by contemporary educational research and pedagogy, and its principles are endorsed by Ofsted (2011) & the DfE’s (2012) own analysis of writing research.
+Real-World Literacy is influenced by contemporary educational research and pedagogy, and its principles are endorsed by Ofsted (2011) & the DfE’s (2012) own analysis of writing research.
 The content of the approach supports all the expectations of the National Curriculum (2013) and is supported by the influential author and educational commentator Michael Rosen.